 5 TRAVEL PACKAGES VS PLANNING YOURSELF

 Planning everything yourself versus buying a travel package gives you more opportunity to save.
 For example, read my blog post on how I planned a trip to Greece to see the cost breakdown.
 When you purchase a package you usually need to have a lump sum of money ready to pay all at once.
 However, when you plan everything yourself you can pay for flights this month and then accommodation later etc which eases the financial strain.

 I learn a lot from following other travel bloggers and gain a lot from the lessons learnt from their travels.
 One of my favourite is @Movewithdoyin.
 She’s always sharing so much useful knowledge on her Twitter page.
 I recently learnt from her to search for flights with secret mode enabled on my browser in order to disable browser cookies.

 7 BE FLEXIBLE

 Some destinations are pricier than others.
 You may have written your travel plan and included a 7 night stay in New York but after checking flight prices find that this is way out of your budget.
 Be flexible enough to consider a destination that you can afford more easily.
 There are certain destinations which are less heavy on the pocket and just as thrilling.
 I have listed some on a previous blog post about VISA free, Rand friendly destinations

 8 TRAVEL LOCAL

 Living in South Africa is such a blessing.
 Each of the nine provinces is so unique and has something new to offer.
 This makes local travel very thrilling.
-I have especially enjoyed traveling Mpumalanga and visiting the Eastern Cape in 2017.
+I have especially enjoyed traveling Mpumalanga and visiting the Eastern Cape.
 This year I hope to travel to the Northern Cape.
 Plan a road trip with friends for a weekend away, split the petrol costs, book an Airbnb and enjoy this beautiful country.